 Generating Clean Energy

-Merced Irrigation District and the community it serves benefits significantly from owning and operating the Merced River Hydroelectric Project.
-Its hydroelectric energy is cost-effective and 100% greenhouse gas-free.
-This energy does not produce any harmful radioactive byproducts or leave behind any waste.
-This cost-effective, clean electricity keeps our environment clean and benefits air quality in the San Joaquin Valley.
+MID and the community it serves benefit significantly from owning and operating the Merced River Hydroelectric Project and Merced Falls Dam.
+The energy they produce creates no harmful, radioactive byproducts.
+It also leaves behind no waste.
+This renewable electricity keeps our environment clean and benefits air quality in the San Joaquin Valley.

-Within the past few years, MID successfully completed a project to upgrade the runner at the McClure powerhouse, the equipment that captures the clean energy from water and spinning the electric generator.
-The upgrade resulted in an improved efficiency of 8 percent – meaning the same amount of water electricity flowing through the unit produces 8 percent more electricity.
+In recent years, MID successfully completed a project to upgrade the runner at the McClure powerhouse.
+The runner captures the energy from water and in turn spins the electric generator.
+The upgrade resulted in an improved efficiency of 8 percent – meaning the same amount of water flowing through the unit produces 8 percent more electricity.

 On average, Exchequer generates approximately 300,000,000 kilowatt-hours per year.
 The upgrade increased the average to 324,000 megawatt-hours.
 This means that running the same amount of water through the turbine would generate enough additional energy to serve an additional 2,000 homes.